Girl Giant and the Monkey King: Characters

 Thom "Thommy" Ngho, also nicknamed c'ung (Vietnamese word for sweetheart or sweetie) or Thom-thom (Often nicknamed by the Monkey King) is a Vietnamese-American 11-year-old girl living in Troy, Georgia.
 Before she moved to Troy, she would have boba and popcorn chicken with her friends.
 She loves to play soccer but is afraid of kicking the ball too hard.
 She meets Kha and the two of them accepted each other and became good friends.
 After the Monkey King betrayed her, she and Kha set off to catch him.

 Ma is a strict woman and a single mother.
 She would get her daughter, Thom to spend more hours on studying if she got one mistake in a test.
 It was later revealed that she had married the Boy Giant and when he wanted to take Thom to the Heaven, Ma insisted that Thom live a normal life with Ma.
 In the end, she is turned into a cricket by the Monkey King.

 Kha is Thom's neighbour.
 His true form is a dragon with bright blue scales.
 He is the son of the Dragon King of the Jade Army's seventh legion and is sent by the Jade Emperor to protect Thom.
 Kha is always trying his best to keep Thom away from the Monkey King.
 Kha's mother is the leader of all the fairies.
 He is also a nemesis of Jae, the Jade Emperor's daughter but both of them are actually cousins.
 However, he is not strong as Thom, who could carry the Monkey King's cudgel.
 After the Monkey King betrayed Thom, he and Thom set off to catch him.

 The Monkey King is a mischievous trickster god in this story and is known as the Great Sage of Heaven.
 He lives in the Mountain of Flowers and Fruit and has an elder brother named Shing-Rhe.
-He was tired of his demon friends in Hell so he went to Heaven to be a Lotus student and learned the 72 Eartly transformations in centuries.
+He was tired of his demon friends in Hell so he went to Heaven to be a Lotus student and learned the 72 Earthly transformations in centuries.
 When the deities gave him the lowest position as the Protector of Horses, he flew into a rage and wreaked havoc until Buddha came and sealed him under a mountain.
 However, one strand of his hair is trapped in the little temple and Thom had freed him.
 A fact about the Monkey King in his story is that only friends can call the Monkey King by his name.
 Shing-Rhe is possibly the one who calls him Wukong the most.
 The Monkey King betrays Thom and flees with his cudgel.